usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _Följd_, by Civilistjävel!
+- _Rack_, by The Jesus Lizard
+- _dessus oben alto up_, by Andrea Belfi, Jules Reidy
 - _Peel_, by KMRU
 - _End of the Middle_, by Richard Dawson
 - _As If_, by Miki Yui